openconfig/featureprofiles/feature/experimental/bgp/ate_tests/base_bgp_session_parameters/README.md

     *   Ensure session state should be `ESTABLISHED`.
     *   Verify BGP capabilities: route refresh, ASN32 and MPBGP.
-    *   Enable MD5 authentication on DUT and ATE.
-Password verification is implicit, done through bgp adajcency.
-    *   Configure different password on DUT, Verify if BGP adajcency fails when
-        passwords are not matching on DUT - ATE.

 *   Verify BGP session disconnect by sending notification message from ATE.

     *   Send `CEASE` notification from ATE.
     *   Ensure that DUT telemetry correctly reports the error code.

+Test md5 password authentication on session establishment:

+*   Configure matching passwords on DUT and ATE.
+Verify that BGP adjacency succeeds.

+*   Configure mismatched passwords on DUT and ATE.
+Verify that BGP adjacency fails.

 Test the normal session establishment and termination: